telerik/blazor-docs/components/grid/filtering.md

 You can filter more than one column at a time, and all filter rules will be applied together with an `AND` logic.

+You can prevent the user from filtering a certain field by setting `Filterable="false"` on its column.

 ## Filter Row

 To enable the filter row set the `FilterMode` property of the grid to `Telerik.Blazor.GridFilterMode.FilterRow`.